FlamJamCamCode/Crucible/system share/foundations/42a architecture-first-civilization-pdf.md

 **The Recovery Formula**:
 - You claim ownership of a pseudonym
-- Your trust network (who verified you as a person) agrees you're the owner
+- Your trust network (who verified pseudonym often as a person) agrees you're the owner
 - No legitimate contestants exist (or only enemies of your trust network)
-- = Good reason to accept a hard fork granting you new keys
+- Good reason to accept a hard fork granting you new keys; This the current cryptocurrency network could do too.
+"I lost my $2 billion key!!
+Oh no!"
+The same claim hunt could be had.
+"It's been three years now, and no one else has claimed to own that address and those money, and no one come forth now and prove it when we are about to hard fork it to the claimant".
+Sometimes I talk about I deserve some money from some persons...
+Whatever.
+What would I even use it for?
+Hobbiton ?
+Maybe someone to do all things that distract me. xD If I begin focusing on spending money I believe I have less impact.

 **Enhanced Recovery Through Network Diversity**:
 - Being verified across multiple "soft-disjoint" trust networks provides very strong recovery justification